project-capricorn/sme-ui/README.md

 ## Overview

-[SME Online](https://project-capricorn.github.io/) is a nascent ClojureScript / Reagent application for interactive discrete math.
+[Project Capricorn](https://project-capricorn.github.io/) is a nascent ClojureScript / Reagent application for pairing programmers with domain experts.

 ## Roadmap